nonplayer/hammercrawl/hc_complete_rules.md

 2. Restore their standard starting equipment list to full original capacity.
 3. The party divides up their loot and plunder as they see fit.
 4. Each player can choose to spend any amount of their loot to acquire better goods at the DM's allowance.
 This could take time, though, so you might want to skip it in Con and One-Shot games.
-5. Convert the value of all remaining loot to XP.
-Every 100gp of loot = 1 XP.
-6. If anyone has enough XP to level up, they follow the Leveling Up process.
+5. If anyone has enough XP to level up, they follow the Leveling Up process.
-7. Role-play any town encounters or experiences you wish.
+6. Role-play any town encounters or experiences you wish.
-8. Return to the Dungeons!
+7. Return to the Dungeons!

 ### Reactions (ref)